 Kipling's Rottingdean Years

-Rudyard Kipling lived in Rottingdean, a small village just four miles from Brighton, for only five years that they were to be years that had a huge impact on his life, his writings and how he was perceived.
-Kipling and his wife Carrie moved at the age of 32 with their young family initially to the holiday of his aunt, Geogiana Burne-
+Rudyard Kipling lived in Rottingdean, a small village just four miles from Brighton, for only five years but they were to be years that had a huge impact on his life, his writings and how he was perceived.
+Kipling and his wife Carrie moved at the age of 32 with their young family initially to the holiday home of his aunt, Geogiana Burne-

 General Garnet Wolseley